-The CRIP surveillance team uses sample collection from a variety of avian and mammalian species for the identification and characterization of emerging influenza viruses.
+The CRIPT surveillance team uses sample collection from a variety of avian and mammalian species for the identification and characterization of emerging influenza viruses.
 This domestic and international network integrates data to answer research questions relating to the emergence and evolution of influenza viruses in nature.

-Crip Surveillance Sites
+CRIPT Surveillance Sites

-CRIP surveillance network is a worldwide effort by the following investigators to collect both environmental samples and those from species such as human, avian, swine, and marine mammals.
+CRIPT surveillance network is a worldwide effort by the following investigators to collect both environmental samples and those from species such as human, avian, swine, and marine mammals.

 Avian